alex-kave/alex-kave/README.md

 - 🎓an educated media designer
 - 📚currently learning and discovering svelte & sveltekit
-- 📱developing an app that manages living together in the same household
+- 📱developing a pwa that manages living together in the same household